The Upper Lye – Headington’s Secret Garden

 The Natural Catchment

 North, beyond Old Road (99m) the land rises to 104m at approximately Old High Street Waitrose entrance before falling down to Bayswater Brook and the A40 ring road, however a small ridge near the Nuffield Centre entrance demarcates the limit of the catchment slightly north of Old Road, followed by a significant dip to the north.
-Possibly groundwater flowing in this dip finds its way in to the Upper Lye valley which continued beyond Old Road.
+Possibly groundwater flowing in this dip finds its way in to the Upper Lye valley which continues beyond Old Road.

-The Thames Water Catchment
+The Thames Stormwater Catchment

 Urbanisation and the artificially large catchment (orange below) formed by Thames Water storm drains discharging into the head of the Lye Brook is shown below.